 In 1841, American Lt.
 Commander Charles Wilkes and his party of explorers were the first Americans to officially explore the region.
 His expedition mapped and named landmarks throughout the region.
-Members of his expedition lent their names to Budd, Totten, Henderson, and Eld Inlets of Puget Sound in Thurston County.
+Members of his expedition lent their names to Budd, Totten, Henderson and Eld Inlets of Puget Sound in Thurston County.
 Wilkes traveled by water and also overland probably following pre-established Indian and Hudson's Bay trails.

 The first permanent non-Native American settlers settled in Thurston County in 1845.
 Part of an overland train from Missouri, the Michael Simmons/George Bush Party determined to go northward from their wintering-over place on the Columbia River at Washougal that year.
-They were spurred to go north because, at that time, the Oregon Territory Provisional Government had passed laws excluding non-whites-whether they were slave, free, or of mixed race-from settling in Oregon Territory.
+They were spurred to go north because the Oregon Provisional Government had passed laws excluding Negroes-whether they were slave, free, or of mixed race-from settling in Oregon.
 The punishment for men if they did not leave the Oregon Country within two years was whipping.
-George Bush, prominent member of the party was a man of mixed race (African and Irish).
-In 1848, congress extended the Oregon Territory to include what is now Washington State.
-Because of the exclusion laws, Bush's title to his claim was no longer guaranteed.
-The Bush family's white friends and neighbors appealed congress to allow Bush to remain, based on the respect they had for him.
-In 1855, Bush was granted a special dispensation by congress to stay.
-He was able to acquire land and went on to the plat the town of Centralia.
-When they first arrived, Bush's party selected a site at the falls of the Deschutes near Puget Sound at New Market (what is now Tumwater), thus creating the first permanent American settlement on Puget Sound and in Thurston County in 1845.
+George Bush, prominent member of the party was a man of mixed race as were his children.
+The party selected a site at the falls of the Deschutes near Puget Sound at New Market (what is now Tumwater), thus creating the first permanent American settlement on Puget Sound and in Thurston County in 1845.
 Seven others and their families who were with the party settled within a radius of six miles on the prairies around Tumwater.
 During 1846-47 they set up a gristmill and sawmill at the site utilizing the water power of the falls at Tumwater.

 The Simmons/Bush party opened a flood-tide of settlement in the county and succeeding years brought more and more American settlers taking claims on the natural prairies and riverine areas around the county.
-The prairies had been periodically burned off by Indigenous communities to keep open land for camas and other root foodstuffs.
-The Skookumchuck River, Nisqually River, Scatter Creek, Black River, Deschutes River, and Chehalis River all drew the early American settlers to their fertile banks.
+The prairies had been periodically burned off by Indians to keep open land for camas and other root foodstuffs.
+The Skookumchuck River, Nisqually River, Scatter Creek, Black River, Deschutes River and Chehalis River all drew the early American settlers to their fertile banks.